How a Lost English King Was Found Beneath an Ordinary Parking Lot

 Discovery of King Richard III Confirmed by Science

-The skeleton’s age matched Richard’s approximate age at death.
-Injury patterns aligned with battlefield trauma.
+The skeleton’s age matched Richard’s age at the time of his death.
+The injury patterns also fit with the battlefield trauma.

 Then came DNA.